Omkar982004/MelodyVault/README.md

 **Live Website**: [melody-vault.vercel.app](https://melody-vault.vercel.app)  <!-- Replace with the live URL -->

 **MelodyVault** is a music playlist app where users can view, select, and manage their favorite playlists.
-This project is my first attempt at building a fully responsive web application using modern web technologies, and I'm excited to share it with you.

 ---

 ## 🚀 Website Preview